The Beautiful Music

-The Beautiful Music (TBM) is a Canadian record label started in 2002 by Wally Salem, specializing in indie pop, and inventing Post Mod, and Janglewave music genres.
+The Beautiful Music (TBM) is a Canadian record label started in 2002 by Wally Salem, specializing in indie pop, post-mod, and janglewave.
 Acts include Skytone, Nick Danger & the Danger City Rebels, The Mules, Jeremy Gluck, Dot Dash, Roy Moller, The Yellow Melodies, The Higher Elevations and The Social Icons.

-TBM has gained popularity since 2004 as the label that is releasing a ten volume tribute series to the Television Personalities.
-The first three volumes are completed with the fourth volume now being compiled.
+TBM's releases include a multi-volume series in tribute to the Television Personalities.